isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

 ::

-  $./nextflow run Nextflow-GCgather/Nextflow-GCgather.nf -with-dag flowchart.png
+  $ ./nextflow run Nextflow-GCgather/Nextflow-GCgather.nf -with-dag flowchart.png

 It should look like this:

   .. image:: images/RunningNextflowWithBam.png
      :align: left

+To see the result of this workflow, you can check it `here <https://github.com/isb-cgc/RunningWorkflows-on-the-GoogleCloud/tree/master/Results/GC-gather>`_